rachelb24/rachel-gzip-paper-rep/_posts/2023-09-20-gzip-paper-rep.md

 To do that, the first and second steps were the same as the default dataset!
 Then, we format our dataset to ensure that it runs with no errors.
 To do so, I did the following:
 	1. The data directory requires train and test tab-delimited text files ({label}\t{text}) as well as clean files with no tabs, newlines or multiple spaces.
-	2 My data was in the form of multiple JSON files, so I merged them and then converted them into a CSV file and then used an sklearn model to split the data 	into test and train files.( merge & test_train_split.ipynb)
+	2 My data was in the form of multiple JSON files, so I merged them and then converted them into a CSV file and then used an sklearn model to split the data 	into test and train files.( combine.py & test_train_split.ipynb)
 	3. I then used regex to clean up the files (remove all tabs, newlines, as well as multiple spaces) and bring them to a format accepted by the model!		(csv_cleanup.py).
  	4. I then ran the maintext.py file with the following syntax:
   	> python maintext.py --dataset custom –data_dir <path to your custom dataset, with train and test tab-delimited text files.> --class_num <no. of classes 	you have>